v

 Figure legends should interpret the figure for the readers, ensuring that readers understand what the authors need them to understand about the results.
 The figure legends should not repeat details given in the Methods, or details that should be stated in the Methods.
 The figure legend should not repeat the data values presented in the figure (including statistical values).
 The Figure Legend should not include any results or conclusions.

 For inclusion of any copyrighted material, documentation that permission has been obtained for reproduction must be provided, and the source acknowledged in the legend.
 All symbols appearing in the Figure should be defined in the legend (such as asterisks and arrows).
 In addition, any color distinctions should be defined in the Figure Legend, unless a key has been added as an inset to the figure itself and provides the definitions.
-For micrographs, a scale bar within the figure is preferable to inclusion of the magnification in the legend.
+For micrographs, a scale bar within the figure is preferable to the inclusion of the magnification in the legend.
 Abbreviations used in the figure should be defined in the legend.

 Images